-The following is excerpted from the memoir Field Notes from an Unintentional Birder, published this September by Douglas & McIntyre, in which Julia Zarankin finds meaning in midlife through birds.
+The following is excerpted from the memoir Field Notes from an Unintentional Birder, published by Douglas & McIntyre, in which Julia Zarankin finds meaning in midlife through birds.
 Recently divorced and auditioning hobbies during a stressful career transition, she stumbled onto birdwatching.
 What Zarankin never could have predicted was that she would become one of them.
 Not only would she come to identify proudly as a birder, but birding would ultimately lead her to find love, uncover a new language and lay down her roots.

 The second time I got married, there was no cake.
 I couldn’t face a repeat of my first wedding, when my father tripped on his way to the front door and let out a faint squeal as my three-tiered marzipan-covered lemon wedding cake, in slow motion, escaped his grip, slid off its platform and plummeted, left side first, into the grass.
 When I opened the door, my father’s guilty eyes peered at me from behind the lopsided cake, whose side had now acquired a permanent dusting of twigs.

 Instead of interpreting the mangled wedding cake as a questionable omen, I had read it as a sign of exquisite luck.
 This was exactly the anti-wedding I’d been hoping for.
 A black dress, no formal invitations, a ceremony at city hall on St. Patrick’s Day—a date I chose only because it fit with my graduate school vacation calendar—and a party at my parents’ house the next day.
 And now, a toppled wedding cake cemented our union, which so obviously defied convention.